thomasmichaelwallace/EngCel/README.md

 * {} - Mark-up between brackets should be considered as a single character
 * \Alpha - Insert the Greek symbol stated, where proper case denotes a capital, and lower case a little letter.
 There are also a number of mathematical symbols available, however I haven't had the chance to define these just yet- just give it a go!
 * \ - The next character should be escaped if it is a special character
-* @ - Inserts 'mixin' codes, see below

 For example: